 At age two, children do not really understand the difference between fantasy and reality, which can lead to an increase in fears.
 These sometimes get expressed through dreams.
 So your child may tell you that she dreamed there was a monster under her bed.

 If your daughter begins to have nightmares very consistently, this is a signal to take a look at what might be going in her life that could be causing her some stress or anxiety.
 Sometimes changes like the addition of a sibling, a new caregiver, or the move to a new house can create uncertainty in very young children that gets translated to nightmares.
-If you have questions about your daughter’s nightmares, talk to her health care provider to get the names of behavioral therapists in your area who may be able to help.
+If you have questions about your daughter’s nightmares, talk to her health care provider to get the names of child development specialist in your area who may be able to help.

 Read more about: